strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 The admin panel uses [Bootstrap](http://getbootstrap.com/) to be styled on top of solid conventions and reusable CSS classes.
 Also, it uses [PostCSS](https://github.com/postcss/postcss) and [PostCSS SCSS](https://github.com/postcss/postcss-scss) to keep the code maintainable.

-> Please refer to the [plugin development](../plugins/development.md#styles) for detailed informations.
+> Please refer to the [plugin front-end development](../plugin-development/frontend-development.md#styles) for detailed informations.

 ***